institut-galilee/2022-ml-iot-lab-1/README.md

 ## Part six
 * Define a network manager that listens to the incoming connections to the access point and outputs the assigned local IP address.

+## Part seven
+* Create an Android activity that reads the phone's camera stream

+## Part eight
+* Create an Android activity that reads the phone's motion sensors streams